arunoda/meteor-up-legacy/README.md

 ### Reconfiguring & Restarting

 After you've edit environmental variables or `settings.json`, you can reconfigure the app without deploying again.
-Use the following command for that.
+Use the following command to do update the settings and restart the app.

     mup reconfig

-This will also restart the app, so you can use it for that purpose even if you haven't changed the configuration file.

-### Start / Stop & Restart

-If you want to stop, start or restart your instances for any reason, you can use the following commands to manage them
+If you want to stop, start or restart your app for any reason, you can use the following commands to manage it.

     mup stop
     mup start